jojonki/MemoryNetworks/README.md

 ## Results

 For test results of 1k set.
+The performance is not good so far :(

 - Task 1: 99.80%
 - Task 2: 16.94%